lgatto/tipsntRicks/README.md

 `tipsntRick` is a collection of R posts.
-See `gh-pages` for the web site.
+- See the `gh-pages` branch for the web site.
-The `master` branch will store relevant code.
+- The `master` branch will store relevant code.